MicrosoftDocs/learn/learn-pr/azure/gather-metrics-blob-storage/includes/5-exercise-adding-azure-monitor-metrics-charts-to-a-custom-portal-dashboard.md

-To get ready for moving client proofs into Azure Blob Storage, you want to see how easy it will be to create the dashboards for ongoing monitoring.
+To get ready for moving client proofs into Azure Blob Storage, you want to see how to create the dashboards for ongoing monitoring.

-In this exercise, you'll create an Azure dashboard and then add storage metric charts to it.
+In this exercise, you create an Azure dashboard and then add storage metric charts to it.

 ## Create a custom dashboard